 Rubber Paint Process (5 Quick & Easy Steps)

 - Clean your surface.
 If the object you want to paint is dirty.
 So, clean the surface well with soap and water, ensuring you thoroughly rinse off all the soap so that no residue is left behind.
 Allow it to completely dry because the paint won’t stick to wet surfaces either.

 - Apply a primer if the product will be outdoors.
 Allow the primer to adequately dry.

 - Apply your paint, most likely two coats will be needed for sufficient coverage.
 If using the removable rubber coating you won’t need two applications.

 - After the paint has completely dried, apply a paint sealer.
 Read the instructions on the can to determine how long the paint takes to dry.
 Some products may appear dry on the surface but if it hasn’t dried all the way it could still crack or peel at this point.

 Tips & considerations

 - Spray cans offer a more even coat than painting with a brush.

 - The removable rubber coating is great for filling cracks, leaks, and small holes on your rubber items.

 - Follow the manufacturer’s directions to safely use each product.

 - Sometimes roughing up the surface with a gentle sanding will help the paint to stick to the rubber surface.

 - Keep in mind some paints will have the primer already incorporated, allowing you to paint and prime at one time.

-With a little bit of planning and knowing what type of rubber you plan to paint on will help determine which paint is the best to use.
+With a touch of planning and knowing what type of rubber you plan to paint on will help determine which paint is the best to use.
 Spraying on the paint does a better job on rubber than brushing or rolling on the paint.
 Remember to clean the surface and allow it to dry between coats and you will get great results.

 Featured Image Credit: joker 1991, Shutterstock